dictu-lang/Dictu/docs/docs/error-handling.md

 #### Error
 Creating an Error type is incredibly simple with the builtin `Error()` function.
-Only a string can be passed to Success to be wrapped.
+Only a string can be passed to Error to be wrapped.

 ```cs
 var result = Error("Some error happened!!");